twiddlingbits/twr-wasm/docs/examples/examples-stdio-canvas.md

 ---

 # stdio-canvas - Terminal Using a Canvas Tag
-A simple ANSI WebAssembly C "terminal" is created with input and output directed to an HTML `<canvas>` tag.
+A simple WebAssembly C "terminal" is demoed with input and output directed to an HTML `<canvas>` tag.

 This example will move a string up or down in the terminal window when you press the u or d or arrow keys.